pymor/pymor/docs/source/getting_started.md

 ## The thermalblock demo explained

-In the following we will walk through the thermal block demo step by step in an interactive Python shell.
+In the following we will go through the thermal block demo step by step in an interactive Python shell.
 We assume that you are familiar with the reduced basis method and that you know the basics of [Python](<https://www.python.org>) programming as well as working